1,4-Dioxane: As a solvent

-Dioxane is used in a variety of applications as a versatile aprotic solvent, e. g. for inks, adhesives, and cellulose esters.
+Dioxane is used in a variety of applications as a versatile aprotic solvent (usually considered non-polar, although some sources state otherwise), e.g. for inks, adhesives, and cellulose esters.
 It is substituted for tetrahydrofuran (THF) in some processes, because of its lower toxicity and higher boiling point (101 °C, versus 66 °C for THF).

 While diethyl ether is rather insoluble in water, dioxane is miscible and in fact is hygroscopic.
-At standard pressure, the mixture of water and dioxane in the ratio 17.9:82.1 by mass is a positive azeotrope that boils at 87.6 C.
+At standard pressure, the mixture of water and dioxane in the ratio 17.9:82.1 by mass is a positive azeotrope that boils at 87.6 °C.